The Schedule page

 Resources

-When “Effort based planning” is enabled, the Timesheet component will be enhanced at the task level.
+With effort tracking enabled, the Timesheet component is also enhanced at the task level.

-Custom timelines can be built based on your schedule.
-Simply mark the task as a “timeline” item and whenever you need a timeline built, only those tasks will be included.
+Custom timelines can be built straight from your schedule.
+Simply mark a task as a timeline item, and whenever you build a timeline only those tasks will be included.

 2. Automatically added to the status report's timeline

-In the Status report, you can add a milestone manually or directly from the schedule.
-If you chose to pick from a task marked as milestone in the schedule:
+In the Status report you can add a milestone manually or pull it directly from the schedule.
+When you pick a task that is marked as a milestone in the schedule, the status report's timeline displays it and keeps it up to date automatically as the schedule changes.

 Views

-The schedule can be viewed in different ways to best suite your style.
-Each view provide a unique benefit, and you can switch between view modes at will.
+The schedule can be viewed in different ways to best suit how you work.
+You can switch between view modes at any time using the view switcher on the toolbar, and each view offers its own benefit.

 Baseline